HeartWise-AI/fairseq-signals/README.md

 - `[results_path]`, usually set to the same value as `[model_to_evaluate]` correspond to the path were the inference logits will be saved
 - `[test_file]` correspond to the `.tsv` we want to evaluate.
 Usually it is simple `test.tsv`

-## 6: Saving trained models on `onnx` format
+## 3: Saving trained models on `onnx` format
-To be able to run the inference on the trained models outside the fairseq signal environoment, we can use the followwing command
+To be able to run inference on the trained models outside fairseq-signals envirnoment, we can use the following command.
 ```shell script
 $ CUDA_VISIBLE_DEVICES=[device_num] fairseq-hydra-save common.fp16=[use_fp16] \
     common_eval.path=[model_to_evaluate] model.num_labels=[num_labels] \
     --config-dir examples/w2v_cmsc/config/finetuning/ecg_transformer --config-name eval
 ```
-A file named `model.onnx` will be saved in the same folder as `[model_to_evaluate]` Once we have this `model.onnx` we can run it everywhere using the following code
+A file named `model.onnx` will be saved in the same folder as `[model_to_evaluate]` Having this file, we can run it everywhere using the following code.

 ```
 import onnxruntime as ort